AdemCatamak/MessageStorage/ReadMe.md

  **Usage**

-You have the required dependencies to register your messages and jobs on MsSql by downloading MessageStorage.Db.MsSql nuget package.
+You have the required dependencies to register your messages and jobs on SqlServer by downloading MessageStorage.Db.MsSql nuget package.

 You can access extension methods that help you with Microsoft.DependencyInjection by using MessageStorage.Db.MsSql.DI nuget package.
 By using this nuget package, you can manage MessageStorage.Db.MsSql dependencies.